CORTES NEIGHBORHOOD

 Lope de Vega House-Museum

-Cortes neighborhood boasts two Michelin star restaurants:
+The Cortes neighborhood boasts two Michelin-starred restaurants: